Leayal/SoulWorker-Translation-Patch-Builder/README.md

 # Side note
 It uses game client's file to build the patch, which mean:
 - It should be compatible with the game client as long as there are no new updates applied to the game client.
+- Your game client should not have any modifications before building the patch.

 # Requirements:
 - Windows 7 or higher recommended.
 I don't claim this launcher will work well (or even work at all) for Windows XP.